 - Premier 1K: 18,000 PQP plus 54 PQF OR 24,000 PQP

 United also awards a limited number of Premier 1K members with Global Services elite status.
 This is an invitation-only status and comes with some exclusive benefits.
 You need to spend heavily with United Airlines to get an invitation.
+Only a small fraction of Premier 1K members are invited to become Global Services members.

 Earning PQP through credit card spending

-You can earn PQP through spending on several United credit cards.
-Each card earns 500 PQP for every $12,000 you spend on the card.
-The United Quest Card is one of the better options for earning PQP, if you want to go this route, as it allows you to earn an annual maximum of 6,000 PQP.
-The United Explorer Card and United Business Card each only let you earn a maximum of 1,000 PQP.
+The United Quest Card is one of the better options for earning PQP, if you want to go this route, as it allows you to earn an annual maximum of 18,000 PQP (1 PQP for every $20 you spend on purchases).
+The United Explorer Card and United Business Card each let you earn a maximum of 1,000 PQP and 4,000 PQP, respectively.

 While you'll get a better return for your spending using other credit cards, it may be worthwhile to earn some PQP this way if it lets you achieve a higher level of Premier elite status.